antfriend/antfriend.github.io/journals.md

 [Image source](journals/waves/waves_154.png)

 ### Text
-ae
+Harmony and resonance

-yn our relationships
+In our relationships
+Our activities
+Our plans
+Our music

+"Semantics," what things
+mean in communication
-people aids
+between people and
-ee er AL,
-ee eS,
+or AI,
+is in the verbs,
-OR they
+in how they connect
-connect.
-ins things,
+the things,
-NOUNS
-EE aS ee
+the nouns.

 ---